i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Key ID is an incrementing counter for the local key used for that tag set, starting at 0.
 - The ID must not change unless the key changes.
 - It may not be strictly necessary, but it's useful for debugging.
-- Signal does not use a key ID.
+  Signal does not use a key ID.
 - The maximum Key ID is 32767.
 - In the rare case that the tag sets in both directions are ratcheting at the same time, a frame will contain two Next Key blocks, one for the forward key and one for the reverse key.
+- Key and tag set ID numbers must be sequential.
+- See the DH Ratchet section above for details.

 Ack